MarioGibney/bitcoin-security-research/Rebuttals.md

 This is a place to record commonly repeated false or over-simplified assertions about bitcoin's security model.

-## Reducing Blocksize to Generated Needed Blockspace Demand
+## Reducing Blocksize to Generated Needed Fees

 Argument: